chrisamaphone/ceptre-tutorial/README.md

 Key idea: interacting with rules.

+Exercises:

+- Add a rule for opening something (e.g. the chest).
+- Add a rule for taking something out of something (e.g. the map out of the chest) and moving it to the surrounding room.

+## Autonomous NPCs

+File: quest-sim.cep

+Key idea: using stages to separate interactive and autonomous behavior.

 Exercise:
+- Add a character-to-character interaction of your choosing.

-## Autonomous and social NPCs
+## Social NPCs

-File: sim.cep

-Key idea: using stages to separate actions and reactions.
+File: quest-social.cep (or build on quest-sim.cep)

+Key idea: writing backward-chaining rules and using predicates defined by them to check conditions, e.g. "Does C1 like C2 enough to give them an item that they want?"